+The school has two people who are trained in how to use the Dyslexia Screening Test.

 Weekly staff meetings.
-The school has two people who are trained in how to use the Dyslexia Screening Test.
-Support staff have their NVQ level 2 or 3.
-One member of staff is a Thrive practitioner.
+Support staff have their NVQ level 2 or 3 or equivalent relevant qualification.
+Two members of staff will be TISUK trained practitioners which is a diploma level qualification.